cujojs/curl/README.md

 	);

-The !order suffix instructs curl.js to wait for previous scripts to execute before executing.
-It downloads in parallel with the previous scripts, unless you specify jsPrefetch:false in the config.
-Be sure to have proper cache headers set if you plan to use jsPrefetch:true or scripts will get downloaded twice.
+The !order suffix instructs curl.js to wait for previous scripts to execute before executing the current script.
+All scripts download in parallel, though, unless you specify jsPrefetch:false in the config.
+Be sure to have proper cache headers set if you plan to use jsPrefetch:true or scripts will get downloaded twice in browsers that don't support async=false (only Firefox 4 supports it so far).

 ----------------------------------------